White House advisers warn of 'unrelenting' COVID-19 spread, 'whole lot of pain' | Health

 White House advisers warn of 'unrelenting' COVID-19 spread, 'whole lot of pain'

-The White House coronavirus task force on Thursday warned of a persistent and broad spread of COVID-19 in the western half of the United States, and its members urged aggressive measures to curb the surge of infections.
-The hardest-hit areas include a number of battleground states that will play an important role in Tuesday's U.S. presidential election as Republican President Donald Trump seeks a second term against Democratic challenger Joe Biden.
+The White House coronavirus task force has warned that much of the country is in the grips of an "unrelenting" rise in COVID-19 cases, urging tough countermeasures, while at least nine states on Thursday reported record daily increases in new infections.
+The hardest-hit regions in the West and Midwest encompass a number of battleground states expected to play a pivotal role in Tuesday's U.S. presidential election contest between Republican incumbent Donald Trump and his Democratic challenger, Joe Biden.

 "We are on a very difficult trajectory.
-We're going in the wrong direction," said Dr. Anthony Fauci, task force member and director of the National Institute of Allergy and Infectious Diseases.
-Fauci said coronavirus cases were rising in 47 states and patients were overwhelming hospitals across the country.
+We're going in the wrong direction," said Dr. Anthony Fauci, a leading task force member and director of the National Institute of Allergy and Infectious Diseases.
+Fauci, the nation's top infectious disease expert, said coronavirus cases were on the rise in 47 states, and patients were overwhelming hospitals across the country.

-"If things do not change, if they continue on the course we're on, there's gonna be a whole lot of pain in this country with regard to additional cases and hospitalizations, and deaths," Fauci said in an interview with CNBC Wednesday night.
+"If things do not change, if they continue on the course we're on, there's gonna be a whole lot of pain in this country with regard to additional cases and hospitalizations, and deaths," Fauci said in a CNBC interview on Wednesday night.
 The White House coronavirus task force has warned states in the middle and western parts of the country that aggressive measures will be necessary to curb the virus' spread, according to weekly state reports seen by CNN.

+"We are having some of the largest breakouts that we've had during the entire pandemic," he said, adding that the initial waves of infections last spring were more localized.
+"And nine, 10 months into this pandemic, we are still largely not quite prepared."
+At least nine states - Indiana, Ohio, Maine, Minnesota, Illinois, North Dakota, North Carolina, Michigan and Oregon - reported record one-day increases in COVID-19 cases on Thursday, according to a Reuters tally.

-Indiana also reported a record number of hospitalizations, which are soaring across the country, a metric not tied to the amount of testing being done.
-As of Thursday, there were 45,457 COVID-19 patients in U.S. hospitals, the highest since Aug.
-14.
+Indiana also reported a record number of hospitalizations, which are soaring across the country, a metric independent of how much testing is being done.
+As of Thursday, there were 45,457 COVID-19 patients in U.S. hospitals, the highest number since Aug.
+14. Nearly 228,000 people have died of the respiratory virus in the United States since the outbreak began - the world's highest national toll - and 8.6 million U.S. infections have been documented to date.

-VIRUS 'RAGING' Ohio Governor Mike DeWine announced the creation of "COVID Defense Teams" of community leaders that will focus on steps to try and slow the spread.
+VIRUS 'RAGING' Ohio Governor Mike DeWine announced the creation of "COVID Defense Teams" of community leaders to focus on measures for slowing the spread.

-"The virus is raging throughout the state, and there is no place to hide," DeWine told a news conference as he urged residents to double down on mitigation efforts like wearing masks, social distancing and hand washing.
-Health experts believe the virus is surging because of private social gatherings, colder temperatures driving people indoors, and Americans' letting their guard down due to fatigue with COVID-19 restrictions.
+"The virus is raging throughout the state, and there is no place to hide," DeWine told a news conference as he urged residents to become more diligent in wearing masks, social distancing and hand-washing.
+Health experts believe the virus is surging because of more private social gatherings, colder temperatures driving people indoors, and Americans' letting their guard down due to fatigue with COVID-19 restrictions.

 Russell Vinik, chief medical officer at University of Utah Health Plans, said the virus was spreading in his state predominantly through small social gatherings.
 As cases soar across Utah, Vinik said there was a dire need for specialized medical professionals to handle the surge.